 Event registration is done on-line at usa.varsity.com.
-Registration is scheduled to go live in October 2022.
-Registration must be submitted on-line by December 31, 2022.
+Registration is scheduled to go live in October 2023.
+Registration must be submitted on-line on or before December 1, 2023.
 We encourage schools to register for USA Collegiate Championships prior to the deadlines noted above.
-Championship events often close (due to full enrollment) prior to the registration deadlines. \$50 per person deposit is due by January 13, 2023.
+Championship events often close (due to full enrollment) prior to the registration deadlines. \$50 per person deposit is due by December 15, 2022.

+Please wait until registration has been verified and you have received a confirmation email from the USA office before making a payment.
 Forms of payment accepted are school purchase order, school check, money order, cashier's check, or credit card (VISA or MasterCard only).
 Personal checks, organizational checks, cash or individual check payments from squad members are not accepted.
 School purchase orders must be paid in full at least five (5) days prior to the event.